 Since 1990, the MSAMB has been implementing this scheme of pledge loan for the benefit of farmers of the State.
-The scheme of pledge loan is available for Moong, Tur, Udid, Soyabean, Paddy, Sunflower, Safflower (Kardai) and Gram (Chana), Jawar, Bajra, Maize, Wheat, Turmeric, Regime (Bedana) and Cashew nuts in this scheme.
+The scheme of pledge loan is available for Moong, Tur, Udid, Soyabean, Paddy, Sunflower, Safflower (Kardai), Gram (Chana), Jawar, Bajra, Maize, Wheat, Ghewda (Rajma), Turmeric, Regime (Bedana), Cashew nuts and Betel nuts (Supari) in this scheme.

 Under this scheme, a farmer can store his produce in Godowns of APMC and can immediately get 75% cost of his produce at an interest rate of 6%.
 Farmer can avail the pledge loan facility by storing the produce in the godowns of state Warehousing Corporation or Center Corporation.
 The APMCs maintain this pledged stock free of cost.
 The farmers can sell their produce when the prices are higher.